carlosecp/nvim-config/README.md

 nvim +PackerSync
 ```

-The latter command is equivalent to opening neovim and then running the
+The latter command is equivalent to opening neovim and then running
-`:PackerSync` command.
+`:PackerSync` from within neovim.
 When opening the first buffer after the installation,
 you'll feel neovim a little bit laggy, this is because treesitter stars
 installing every parser available.
 This will only happen once until treesitter
 updates any parser.